newton.ik.IKObjective#

 Bases: object

-Abstract base class for inverse kinematics objectives.
+Base class for inverse-kinematics objectives.

 __init__()#